skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ## Work with different people

-Working in a software company with multiple software teams?
-Try to work for another one or contribute to open source. **Working with another team can give insight on how teams collaborate differently.**
+Working in a company with multiple software development teams?
+Try to work for another one or contribute to open source. **Working with other individuals can give insight on how to collaborate differently.**

 ---